top of page

 Bullying

 Bullying is the deliberate intention to cause another person repeated upset or harm and can be verbal, mental, physical or electronic.
 At CTS Training we are keen to identify early signs of bullying and learners are encouraged to tell a tutor, friend or parent.
-All incidents are treated seriously and the appropriate action is taken to deal with the bully and help the victim.
+All incidents are treated seriously and the appropriate action taken to deal with the bully and help the victim.

 Bullying can take many forms, but the three main types cause stress and have an emotional impact: